 Pediatric bacterial meningitis is a life-threatening illness that results from bacterial infection of the meninges and leaves some survivors with significant sequelae.
-More than 2/3 cases of meningitis occur in the 1st 2 years of life, owing to decreased immunity and high vascularity of the brain.1 and pneumococcal vaccination in routine immunization program.
-The introduction of these vaccinations not only reduced the mortality but also changed the etiology of bacterial meningitis.2 So, now in vaccinated children, the most common organism in the descending order of frequency are streptococcus pneumonia, neisseria meningitides while the incidence of meningitis due to hemophilus influenza type b has dramatically decreased.3 The study done by Chinchankar N et al in 20024 before the introduction of hemophilus influenza type b, streptococcus pneumonia vaccination showed streptococcus routine pneumonia 39% hemophilus influenza type b 26% and others 35%, and mortality in 31.5% of cases.
+More than 2/3 cases of meningitis occur in the 1st 2 years of life, owing to decreased immunity and high vascularity of the brain.

+The three most common bacteria among the age group of 2 months to 24 months in the descending order of frequency were hemophilus influenza type b, streptococcus pneumonia and Neisseria meningitides before the introduction of conjugated Hemophilus influenza and pneumococcal vaccination in routine immunization program.
+The introduction of these vaccinations not only reduced the mortality but also changed the etiology of bacterial meningitis.
+So, now in vaccinated children, the most common organism in the descending order of frequency are streptococcus pneumonia, neisseria meningitides while the incidence of meningitis due to hemophilus influenza type b has dramatically decreased.
+The study done by Chinchankar N et al in 2002 before the introduction of hemophilus influenza type b, streptococcus pneumonia vaccination showed streptococcus routine pneumonia 39% hemophilus influenza type b 26% and others 35%, and mortality in 31.5% of cases.